SartoRiccardo/2020_5bi_team4_chat_protcol/docs/Test Case Specification.md

 #### Test Actions

-1. Add the filters in the space provided
+1. Add the filters in the provided space

 #### Expected Results

-All the companies present in Verona, in the municipality of San Giovanni Lupatoto, should be displayed.
+All the companies present in Verona, in the municipality of San Giovanni Lupatoto, will be displayed.

 ---